 “I would like to thank all sponsors who give children better opportunities in life and tell you that through your sponsorship you are making children’s dreams a reality.”

-ChildFund would like to join Tony in thanking our incredible sponsors whose kindness and generosity literally changes the lives of children living in extreme poverty.
+ChildFund would like to join Tony in thanking our incredible sponsors whose kindness and generosity literally changes the lives of children living in poverty.

 Mexico, with more than 50 million people living under the poverty line, has problems with inconsistency in its educational offerings.